OliverWisn/alien_invasion/README.md

     python 3.7 - rest in requirements.txt .

+Remarks:

+    I make this game so that the master branch has always the functioning code.
+To run the game you must run the file "alien_invasion.py".

 Game Summary:

     In Alien Invasion, the player controls a ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fills the sky and moves across and down the screen.
+When I make this game so that the master branch has always the functioning code.
+To run the game you must run the file "alien_invasion.py".I make this game so that the master branch has always the functioning code.
+To run the game you must run the file "alien_invasion.py".the game begins, a fleet of aliens fills the sky and moves across and down the screen.
 The player shoots and destroys the aliens.
 If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom